 You can basically think of dark social as word of mouth marketing taken online; elusive but highly rewarding.

+Minimising your direct traffic is key.
 After all, the less direct traffic you have, the more accurate your channel attribution is.

-Here are four easy ways to reduce direct traffic allocation in Google Analytics:
+Here’s how you can reduce direct traffic allocation in Google Analytics:

 With tools like Ruler, you can see how channels influenced that direct search and understand the full customer journey.
-Ruler Analytics is a marketing attribution solution that collects data about your visitors and automatically sends lead generation activity to your CRM and Google Analytics reporting suite.

 If you want to decrease direct traffic, then a good solution for that (and for general site security) is to migrate to HTTPS.